The College Search Process: College Fairs

 Finding a Fair

-To find a a college fair near you, check the NACAC website here.
+To find a a college fair near you, check the NACAC website here and the NEACAC website here.